2011 Atlantic hurricane season: Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2011.
-The names not retired from this list were used again in the 2017 season.
 This was the same list used in the 2005 season with the exceptions of Don, Katia, Rina, Sean, and Whitney, which replaced Dennis, Katrina, Rita, Stan, and Wilma, respectively.
-The names Don, Katia, Rina, and Sean were used for the first time this year.
+Storms were named Don, Katia, Rina, and Sean for the first time in 2011.

 Retirement

-On April 13, 2012, at the 34th Session of the RA IV hurricane committee, the World Meteorological Organization retired the name Irene from its rotating name lists due to its significant impacts in the United States.
+On April 13, 2012, at the 34th Session of the RA IV hurricane committee, the World Meteorological Organization retired the name Irene from the Atlantic hurricane name lists due to its significant impacts in the Caribbean and the United States.
 It was replaced with Irma for the 2017 season.

 Season effects

 This is a table of all of the storms that formed in the 2011 Atlantic hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2011 USD.